jamesnet214/wpf-xaml-binding/README.md

     <TextBlock Text="{Binding}" DataContext="{StaticResource Price"/>
 </StackPanel>
 ```
 > However, there are very few cases where Value Type is binding directly into DataContext.
+Why?
+Because we're going to bind an object.

 ### And, Another type
 Not only String but also various types are possible.
 Because DataContext is an object type.